PranayB003/gentzen/README.md

 <->|Double Implication ($\iff$)
 TRUE|True ($\top$)
 FALSE|False ($\perp$)

 In addition, parenthesis `(`, `)` can be used to specify precedence.
+> [!NOTE]
-All propositional symbols, connectives, and parenthesis symbols **must be separated by spaces** for the expression to be recognised properly by the program (see [Examples](#Examples) below).
+> All propositional symbols, connectives, and parenthesis symbols **must be separated by spaces** for the expression to be recognised properly by the program.

+For more information, see [Examples](#examples) below.

 ### Options
 ```
 --help          : Display available CLI options and other usage information
 --debug-parse	: Display tokens and parsed expression
 --validity-only	: Omit proof tree and sequents from output
 ```